-The leaves are alternate and hugh, 4 to 12 inches long and across, somewhat round in outline with 5 to 9 deep palmate lobes which are coarsely toothed with an undersurface that has fine hair with longer hair on the main ribs.
+The leaves are alternate and huge, 4 to 12 inches long and across, somewhat round in outline with 5 to 9 deep palmate lobes which are coarsely toothed with an under-surface that has fine hair with longer hair on the main ribs.
 All but the very upper leaves are on long stalks.
 Upper leaves are sessile.
 At the base of the leaf stalk are a pair of lanceolate shaped leaf-like stipules which wither away as the plant matures.
 These are quite large as stipules go.

 The inflorescence is a panicle of stalked clusters atop the stem.
 Each cluster sub-branches into smaller segments.
 These can be quite large and quite dense.

 Flowers: Glade Mallow is dioecious - that is - the male and female flowers are on separate plants.
 The calyx has a short tubular shape with five outward flaring pointed green lobes while the corolla has 5 white deeply cut spreading lobes (petals).
 The corolla lobes are oblong, with rounded tips (sometimes pointed).
 Calyx lobes and flower stalks have sparse fine hair.
 The open flower ranges from 1/3 to 1/2 inches across.
 The male flowers have numerous stamens, united at their bases, with short filaments separating only just below the yellowish-tan anthers.
 These are exserted well beyond the lobes of the corolla.
 The base of the stamens inside the corolla has whitish hair.
 Female flowers have an exserted pistil with a 6 to 10 branched style.